mbari-org/pythia/README.md

 # pythia

-Pythia is a web service for running generating predictions of what is seen in an image using yolov5 and a custom model.
+Pythia is a web service for generating predictions of what is seen in an image using yolov5 and a custom model.

 Web UI is provided by [CVisionAI](https://www.cvisionai.com/)